DemuteStudio/Ambiance-Creator/README.md

 ## Known Issues

 - "Imported Item" list collapsing each time an item is removed.
-- Some users have freeze when changing the sliders.
+- Some users have freezes when changing the sliders.
 - Startup and loading can be long on some setup.
 - Crashes on dock/undock